Educational perennialism: Secular perennialism

 Hutchins writes in the same vein: The business of saying ... that people are not capable of achieving a good education is too strongly reminiscent of the opposition of every extension of democracy.
 This opposition has always rested on the allegation that the people were incapable of exercising the power they demanded.
 Always the historic statement has been verified: you cannot expect the slave to show the virtues of the free man unless you first set him free.
 When the slave has been set free, he has, in the passage of time, become indistinguishable from those who have always been free ...
 There appears to be an innate human tendency to underestimate the capacity of those who do not belong to "our" group.
 Those who do not share our background cannot have our ability.
 Foreigners, people who are in a different economic status, and the young seem invariably to be regarded as intellectually backward ...

-As with the essentialists, perennialists are educationally conservative in the requirement of a curriculum focused upon fundamental subject areas, but stress that the overall aim should be exposure to history's finest thinkers as models for discovery.
+As with the essentialists, perennialists are educationally conservative in the requirement of a curriculum focused upon fundamental subject areas, but they stress that the overall aim should be exposure to history's finest thinkers as models for discovery.
 The student should be taught such basic subjects as English, languages, history, mathematics, natural science, philosophy, and fine arts.
 Adler states: "The three R's, which always signified the formal disciplines, are the essence of liberal or general education."

 Secular perennialists agree with progressivists that memorization of vast amounts of factual information and a focus on second-hand information in textbooks and lectures does not develop rational thought.
 They advocate learning through the development of meaningful conceptual thinking and judgement by means of a directed reading list of the profound, aesthetic, and meaningful great books of the Western canon.
 These books, secular perennialists argue, are written by the world's finest thinkers, and cumulatively comprise the "Great Conversation" of humanity with regard to the central human questions.
 Their basic argument for the use of original works (abridged translations being acceptable as well) is that these are the products of "genius".
 Hutchins remarks:

 Great books are great teachers; they are showing us every day what ordinary people are capable of.
 These books come out of ignorant, inquiring humanity.
 They are usually the first announcements for success in learning.
 Most of them were written for, and addressed to, ordinary people.

-It is important to note that the Great Conversation is not static, which is the impression that one might obtain from some descriptions of perennialism, a confusion with religious perennialism, or even the term perennialism itself.
-The Great Conversation and the set of related great books changes as the representative thought of man changes or progresses, and is therefore representative of an evolution of thought, but is not based upon the whim or fancy of the latest cultural fads.
-Hutchins makes this point very clear:
+The Great Conversation is not static but, along with the set of related great books, changes as the representative thought of man changes or progresses.
+In this way, it seeks to represent an evolution of thought not based upon the latest cultural fads.
+Hutchins clarifies this: